Swiss roads could see driverless vehicles within three years

 An update to federal legislation, that came into effect on March 1, allows driverless vehicle testing on the open road without a safety operator on board.
 The law transfers responsibility for granting licenses and for monitoring safety from the federal authorities to the cantons.

-Manufacturers are now waiting for the cantons to lay out the conditions for integrating driverless vehicles onto Swiss roads.
+Manufacturers, such as Loxo, which is designing automated commercial vehicles such as delivery vans, are now waiting for the cantons to lay out the conditions for integrating driverless vehicles onto Swiss roads.

 Such vehicles would be fitted with artificial intelligence (AI) systems to help them drive safely without direct human intervention.
 AI can recognise obstacles, such as cars, pedestrians and traffic lights; help the vehicle decide when to brake or change lanes; communicate with passengers; predict maintenance needs or create simulation environments for testing purposes.